How to explain a career break in your cover letter

 When it's time for you to explain your career break in the cover letter, keep the explanation brief and concise.

-Remember, you don't have to go in-depth as to why you left your previous job.
+Remember, you don't have to go in-depth about why you left your previous job.

-For example, let's say that you decided to leave work to care for your elderly parents.
-The recruiter doesn’t need to know the details about how you came to make the decision, as it is very personal to you.
+For example, let's say you decided to leave work to care for your elderly parents.
+In the interview stage, the recruiter doesn’t need to know the details about how you made the decision, as it is very personal to you.

-Instead, you could briefly state something such as: In [insert year], I took some time away from work to care for my parents.
+Instead, you could briefly state something like: In [insert year], I took some time away from work to care for my parents.
 It's simple, to the point, and tells the recruiter all they need to know about the situation.

 Looking for your next job?